chrisb2/pi_ina219/README.md

-In this mode by understanding the maximum current expected in your system and specifying this and the gain in the script you can always achieve the best possible current and power resolution, at the price of missing current and power values if a current over flow occurs.
+In this mode by understanding the maximum current expected in your system and specifying this and the gain in the script you can always achieve the best possible current and power resolution, at the price of missing current and power values if a current overflow occurs.

 ```python
 #!/usr/bin/env python